Cohabitation Agreements

 Table of Contents

 Unmarried couples who live together do not have the same legal protection as married couples and civil partners when they break up.
-Our solicitors can help you draft a robust cohabitation agreement to protect both parties interests during a relationship and/or if it breaks down.
+Our experts can help you draft a robust cohabitation agreement to protect both parties interests during a relationship and/or if it breaks down.

 What is a cohabitation agreement?